lordmulder/DynamicAudioNormalizer/README.md

 -------------------------------------------------------------------------------

 ### Version 2.07 (2014-10-??) ###
-* Implemented [JNI](http://en.wikipedia.org/wiki/Java_Native_Interface) API → Dynamic Audio Normalizer can now be called from Java applications
+* Implemented [JNI](http://en.wikipedia.org/wiki/Java_Native_Interface) API → Dynamic Audio Normalizer can be used in Java-based  applications
+* Implemented [Pascal](http://en.wikipedia.org/wiki/Object_Pascal) API → Dynamic Audio Normalizer can be used in Pascal/Delphi applications
+* Added new <tt>getConfiguration()</tt> API, which can be used to get the current configuration
 * Fixed a bug that caused the progression of the gain values to be less "smooth" than it ought to be

 ### Version 2.06 (2014-09-22) ###